powderkeglabs/quorum-marketing/public/_stories/electronic-condo-proxies.md

-*I'm on my condominium corporation's volunteer board of directors, so this is a bit of a personal project for PKL.*
+The story of one condo's success with electronic proxies
 ---

+**Dec.
+2, 2015 - by JJ Hiew**

+*This is an origin story of sorts, I'm a director on my condo's board.
+Quorum was created to solve a personal need...*

+---

 As per the [Ontario Condominium Act](http://www.ontario.ca/laws/statute/98c19), every condo needs to hold an annual general meeting (AGM) for unit owners.
-The meeting is used to [conduct business that requires owners to vote](http://www.condoinformation.ca/owners-meetings-voting) such as the election new directors or the addition of new by-laws.
+The meeting is used to [conduct business that requires owners to vote](http://www.condoinformation.ca/owners-meetings-voting), such as the election new directors or the addition of new by-laws.
 It's similar to the AGM's held by traditional public corporations.

 ##### What is "Quorum"?
 Each meeting requires a minimum number of units to be present in order for it to be considered valid.
 The Condo Act requires quorum to be at least 25% of the units in a condo.
 Owners can either attend the meeting in person or be represented by proxy.